-CHAPTER SIX: POTENTIAL ENVIRONMENTAL
+CHAPTER SIX: POTENTIAL ENVIRONMENTAL IMPACTS

-IMPACTS

 This chapter outlines the potential negative and positive impacts that will be associated with the housing project.
 The impacts will be related to activities to be carried out during construction of the project.
-The operational phase impacts of the project will be associated with the activities carried out by the residents which will mainly be domestic.
+The operational phase impacts of the project will be associated with the activities carried out by the residents/tenants, which will mainly be domestic.
 In addition, closure and decommissioning phase impacts of the project are also highlighted.
-The impacts of the housing project during its life cycle stages (construction, operation and decommissioning) can be categorized into: impacts on the biophysical environment; health and safety impacts; and socio-economic impacts.
-Construction of the proposed residential development is likely to present several environmental impacts.
 These can be either positive or negative.

-6.2 Anticipated Environmental Impacts
+6.1 Anticipated Environmental Impacts